Divyaraj25/AI_CHAT_APP/README.md

 # Navigate to the project directory
 cd ai_chat_app

+# Update the .env file with your MongoDB Atlas connection string
-# Start the application (it will connect to your local Ollama instance)
+# Then start the application (it will connect to your MongoDB Atlas instance)
 docker-compose up -d --build
 ```

-### 3. Access the Application
+### 5. Access the Application

 Open your browser and navigate to `http://localhost:5000`